 My first job would be working a few days for him, and I remember seeing the outcome after a day of curing.
 I could see the old cracks appearing and foolishly pointed them out in front of the customer (I was too young to know better).
-The product may have been technologically immature, or Dad was mixing or applying the product incorrectly, applying it under the unfavorable temperature or moisture conditions, or it was a hard sell in that particularly market, or possibly a combination of all of these factors.
-The field can be unfavorable to experimentation if you have no budget for learning from mistakes.
+The product may have been technologically immature, or Dad was mixing or applying the product incorrectly, applying it under the unfavorable temperature or moisture conditions, or it was a hard sell in that particular market, or possibly a combination of all of these factors.
+The field can be an unkind place for experimentation if you have no budget for learning from mistakes.

-My father fell under hard times, couldn’t pay his mortgage or the debt on all the snazzy paving equipment he had purchased, and became severely depressed.
+My father fell under hard times, couldn’t pay his mortgage or the debt on all the snazzy concrete resurfacing equipment he had purchased, and became severely depressed.
 He committed suicide when I was 12 years old, the day after my puppy died (coincidentally because she didn’t receive consistent & timely vaccinations for Canine Coronavirus Disease, or CCoV).
 His sister in California was named executor of estate, but she could not (or would not) make the trip to handle disposition of his assets.
-My distraught and angry mother took over (although they had been divorced for six years).
+My distraught and bitter mother took over even though they had been divorced for six years because she was the only adult close to him in the area.
 She held a massive yard sale and sold every last bench vice and hammer.
 I received approx. $800 from the proceeds with which I bought a dirt bike.
 I also have a wood burl coffee table that he refinished sitting in my living room.
 This was the extent of my inheritance from my father’s side.

 Before his death, I had been working on a hobby engineering project with a dear friend, one of the funniest and most intelligent tinkerers in my childhood circle.
 We planned to build an underwater vehicle powered by two bicycles and were researching suitable vessels to install them into.
 The last breakthrough I remember was seeing a yard full of septic tanks.
 We were trying to determine how we could install windows in the plastic that could withstand the pressure of a 50 foot dive in Lake Coeur d’Alene.
 After his death, the project stalled.
 My last memory as an aspiring inventor was what it would feel like to pedal a plastic tank underwater without windows.
 I do not recall attempting to innovate for a very long time after that fateful day in October 1989.